Jamie03/my-portfolio/research/trex.md

 ---
-title: Rolling the Dice 🎲
+title: Tool for Regression Experiments 🛠️
-excerpt: As presented at the Generative AI workshop in CHI 2023
+excerpt: As presented at the CHIUXID 2019 5th ACM In Cooperation HCI and UX Conference
-year: 2023
+year: 2019
 tags: research
 layout: main
 image: profpic.jpg